Quincy Watts: Career

 In 1994 and 1995, he failed to break 45 seconds and in 1996 finished a disappointing seventh in the US Olympic trials in a time of 45.64.
-Overshadowed by Michael Johnson, he retired in 1997 and was hired as the head coach to Taft High School.
+Overshadowed by Michael Johnson, he retired in 1997 and was hired as the head coach at Taft High School.
 After his tenure at Taft, he worked as an assistant track coach at Harvard-Westlake School.
-Watts is currently an assistant coach for both Men's and Women's sprints at the University of Southern California and trains a number of professional athletes such as Willie McGinest and Curtis Conway, who was a high school competitor of Watts.
+Watts currently serves as an assistant coach for the Men's and Women's sprints teams at the University of Southern California.
+In addition to his coaching responsibilities, he also trains several professional athletes, including Willie McGinest and Curtis Conway.
+Notably, Conway was a high school competitor of Watts.

 Watts currently holds the position of head coach at USC.